Home » Summer Recipes » Homemade Trail Mix without Nuts

 Substitutions and Variations

 The best thing about making your own snack mix is the ability to customize it with your favorite ingredients.
-Below are just a few suggestions, but have fun playing around with different ingredients!
-Add whatever you want to make a delicious snack that’s just as much fun to make as it is to eat!
+Here are a few swaps I’ve used:

 • If you can’t find crunchy chickpeas, feel free to swap them out with Chex cereal or cheddar bunnies